psf/requests/docs/user/quickstart.rst

     field value in order, separated by a comma.

-If you do need to access each individual value sent with the same header, then you can use the ``multiget`` method to get a sequence of all the values returned for a particular header.
+If you do need to access each individual value sent with the same header, then you can use the ``getlist`` method to get a sequence of all the values returned for a particular header.

 Cookies